 A smartwatch is also equipped with many advanced sensors and algorithms to track your various physical activities and exercises.
-It allows you to monitor your activities along with many other health metrics such as heart rate, blood oxygen level, stress level and much more.
+It allows you to monitor your activities along with many other health metrics such as heart rate, blood oxygen level, stress level, and much more.

 13. Advanced Sport Tracking

-If you are sports personnel and need to improve your performance and skills, then a smartwatch can help you achieve your goals.
+If you are a sports personnel and need to improve your performance and skills, then a smartwatch can help you achieve your goals.
 If you are preparing for a running competition, then Garmin Forerunner Series is the right smartwatch for you.
 It can give you a detailed insight into your running metrics and also can give you some essential suggestions for improvements.

 14. Swim Tracking

 Besides, many smartwatches out there do not track open water swimming.
-So, if you need to track both open and closed water swimming, then you must go for an advanced smartwatch-like Garmin Swim 2.
+So, if you need to track both open and closed water swimming, you must go for an advanced smartwatch-like Garmin Swim 2.
 Garmin Swim 2 is the best swimming companion that can even track your heart rate underwater.

 15. A Motivator on your Wrist

-A smartwatch can help you motivate you to achieve your fitness goals.
+A smartwatch can help motivate you to achieve your fitness goals.
 It allows you to set your personnel fitness goals, and it rewards you with badges and points when you achieve these goals.

-Popular wearable device manufacturers such as Fitbit, Samsung, Apple, etc. allow you to join their community and allow you to challenge them by setting fitness goals.
+Popular wearable device manufacturers such as Fitbit, Samsung, Apple, etc., allow you to join their community and allow you to challenge them by setting fitness goals.
 All these activities together motivated you to stretch regularly.

 16. Outdoor Cycling